-Run-flat tyres have either a reinforced sidewall or additional internal structure to provide partial support to the tyre in a deflated condition and are being offered by more and more manufacturers on new cars.
+Run-flat tyres have either a reinforced sidewall or additional internal structure to support the tyre in a deflated condition.

 If you do get a puncture in a run-flat tyre you might not notice, particularly on a motorway, because the ride quality will be very similar to normal.
 This is why run-flat tyres are always fitted together with a tyre pressure monitoring system (TPMS).

-The repairer will consider the damage and condition of the tyre taking into account rules laid down in the appropriate standard (BS AU159f).
-These cover the position of the puncture in the tyre and the presence/extent of any secondary damage - damage that has occurred as a result of running in a deflated condition.
+- The repairer will consider the damage and condition of the tyre taking into account the position of the puncture and the extent of any secondary damage – damage that has occurred as a result of running in a deflated condition.

-By definition, run-flat tyres are likely to have been driven 'flat' at speed for a considerable distance and this must be taken into account when considering the possibility of a repair.
+- If you’ve got run-flat tyres then you’re likely to have driven on the 'flat' tyre at speed for a considerable distance following a puncture.

 - The construction of run-flat tyres can make it difficult to identify any secondary damage.